Frank Sumner Dodge: Recordings

 As artistic director of Spectrum Concerts Berlin Frank Dodge has overseen a number of highly praised CDs for Naxos Records.
-These include three albums devoted to the chamber music of Ernst Toch, two to Robert Helps, as well as Ernö Dohnányi, John Harbison, Paul Hindemith, Stanley Walden, Ursula Mamlok, Anton Arensky, Erwin Schulhoff, in 2020 Erich Wolfgang Korngold, in 2022 Sergei Taneyev and in 2023 Dmitri Shostakovich.
+These include three albums devoted to the chamber music of Ernst Toch, two to Robert Helps, as well as Ernö Dohnányi, John Harbison, Paul Hindemith, Stanley Walden, Ursula Mamlok, Anton Arensky, Erwin Schulhoff, in 2020 Erich Wolfgang Korngold, in 2022 and 2024 Sergei Taneyev and in 2026 Ernest Bloch.

 Additional recordings include an album on New World Records (originally CRI) devoted to new chamber and solo music of David Del Tredici, Robert Helps, Jan Radzynski and Tison Street, and the piano quartets of Johannes Brahms co-produced by Sender Freies Berlin in 2000.

 Films

 Two documentary films about Spectrum Concerts Berlin and Frank Dodge have been made: "Next Stop Manhattan - 20 Years Spectrum Concerts Berlin", a 2008 film by Renate Lieberenz and Petra Kölsch for rbb Fernsehen, and "Sehnsucht Musik - Spectrum Concerts Berlin im Kosovo", a 2013 film by Cetin Tutak und Marian Piper.